davidliyutong/davidliyutong.github.io/_pages/about.md

 - **Simulation**: I contributed to [RFuniverse](https://github.com/robotflow-initiative/rfuniverse), a Unity-based simulation platform for robotics research, which is designed to be modular and extensible.

 - **HPC & Networking**: In "[Towards an energy-efficient Data Center Network based on deep reinforcement learning](https://www.sciencedirect.com/science/article/abs/pii/S1389128622001220)," we proposed a novel approach to optimize data center networks using deep reinforcement learning.
 I am also interested in building computer clusters.
 Currently, I am the administrator of the SPEIT Online Coding Platform.

-## Strengths

-As an engineer with a comprehensive background from SJTU-ParisTech, I possess a deep and practical skill set spanning multiple disciplines.
-My core strengths include:

-**Full-Stack Development**: From low-level embedded programming in C/C++ and hardware-level protocols to high-level applications in Python and Go, I build complete and robust software solutions.
-I am proficient in team collaboration on large projects, utilizing tools like Git and CI/CD pipelines to ensure code quality and maintainability.

-**Software & Embedded Systems**: I have extensive experience in developing softwares for embedded systems using Arduino, FreeRTOS and Linux.
-I am adept at designing and implementing AHRS, Video Capture and IoT applications

-**Robotics & Automation**: I have hands-on experience with major robotics platforms like Franka Panda and Universal Robots, developing for both ROS1 and ROS2.
-My work has involved everything from motion planning with MoveIt to developing synchronized, high-precision data acquisition systems.

-**Infrastructure & IT**: I am highly skilled in designing, deploying, and maintaining kubernetes clusters, resilient server infrastructure, virtualized environments, and distributed storage systems.
-I am also familiar with networking protocols and security practices, ensuring robust and secure systems.

-**Creative & Technical Arts**: I am also a creator, proficient in a range of tools for photoshoping, video production, graphic design, and 3D modeling.